Running sudo commands in Claude Code and Cursor

 # Should show "Sudo version 1.x.x", not "sudo-rs"

-sudo update-alternatives --config sudo
+If you have sudo-rs, switch: sudo update-alternatives --config sudo and select /usr/bin/sudo.ws.

 2. Install dependencies